FRCTeam3255/FRC-Java-Tutorial/docs/programming/new_project.md

     - Used to declare our subsystem
     - Used to create a connection between commands and Operator Interfaces (OI) such as Joysticks or buttons
 - **Robot.java**
+    - The main class of the robot which is run when a robot boots up.
     - Used to run special methods in the init and period phases of the auto, teleop, and disabled states

 ???
 Example